doctorfree/MusicPlayerPlus/README.md

 * An import of a music library to the Beets media library manager
 * A download of lyrics for all songs in the music library without lyrics
 * Analysis and retrieval of audio-based information for media matching a query
-* YAMS MPD Last.FM scrobbler activation
+* YAMS MPD Last.fm scrobbler activation
 * Any MPD client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio
 * A fuzzy listing and searching of the audio library using `fzf`